Regina police won’t release RCMP review of investigation in laundry chute death

 Officers also took four months to send for a toxicology report, Bray said.

+Machiskinic’s aunt, Delores Stevenson, said the family should at least be able to see the review.

+“I don’t feel any comfort at all knowing that this report and the recommendations, I feel, are being kept secret and not being at all revealed to myself and the family or the public,” she said.

-The coroner initially ruled the cause of her death could not be determined, but later changed it to accidental.
+The coroner initially ruled the cause of Machiskinic’s death could not be determined, but later changed it to accidental.

 A jury at a coroner’s inquest last year changed the ruling back to undetermined, so Regina police asked the RCMP to look into the death.